philstutorials/philstutorials.github.io/CPSC359W.md

 ----

 ### Week of March 11th:
-The first tutorial is hands on; we're programming LED lights connected to your Pi.
+The first tutorial is hands on; we're programming LED lights connected to our Pi.
 > [Slides](https://slides.com/pathomas/gpio-programming)

-In the second tutorial we will build on what we did on Tuesday.
-We'll write a programs to make buttons control the LED lights.
+In the second tutorial we will build on what we did Tuesday.
+We'll write a program to make buttons control the LED lights.
 > [Slides](https://slides.com/pathomas/gpio-programming-button)